drbean/curriculum/speaking/slides.md

 * the geology of Italy
 * some topic about Italy in which geology plays a part

+# Quiz V

+From the handout:

+"First, I'll give an overview of the geology of Peru.
+Then, Michelle will talk about attractions.
+Finally, John will present entertainment."

+The topic of the talk:

+* Geology, attractions and entertainment in Peru
+* Peru as a tourist destination

+# Quiz VI

+From the handout:

+"Our group will present the geology, tourist attractions, cuisine and entertainment in Italy."

+The topic of the talk:

+* Geology, attractions, cuisine and entertainment in Italy
+* Italy as a tourist destination

+# Talking about the talk--signposts for lost
+listeners

+You need to understand the structure of your talk & be able to talk about what you are doing/saying.

+# Part C. During and ending the presentation

+Moving through & ending the talk

 * Types of speech